 However, where a property owner seeks to subdivide a remainder parcel adjoining a parcel which the same owner has previously subdivided, the two subdivisions shall be counted together in ascertaining the total number of parcels created therefrom.
 Such successive subdivisions shall not enable the filing of two or more tentative parcel maps instead of a single tentative map for all the parcels involved.
-Successive subdivisions will not be counted together in ascertaining the total number of parcetaining the total number of parcetaining the total number of parcels created only if the subdivisions occur by the independent actions of different owners and meet the test of an "arm's length transaction" as defined in Section 7008.
+Successive subdivisions will not be counted together in ascertaining the total number of parcels created only if the subdivisions occur by the independent actions of different owners and meet the test of an "arm's length transaction" as defined in Section 7008.